ribeaud/WebEngineering/docs/lectures/8/readme.md

   ## Authorization
 ]
 .right-column[
 Authorization is the process of verifying that you have access to something.

-Gaining access to a resource (e.g. directory on a hard disk) because the permissions configured on it allow you access is authorization.
+Gaining access to a resource (e.g. directory on a hard disk) because the permissions configured on it allow you access is _authorization_.
 ]
 ---
 .left-column[